 So here is what I’m going to do.

-First, I’m spending quality time with the people I love.
+First, I’m focusing on time freedom and spending quality time with the people I love.
 I’m calling my mom and dad more often and chatting with them even though I have a laundry list of things to do.
 I’m carving out time to be with my husband and sending my kids away so I can truly focus on him.
 When I spend time with my children I put my phone away and fully engage in their play.

 I am pursuing my passion for writing.
 I’m keeping a notepad in the car with me.
 An old fashioned pen and paper help me clear my thoughts and capture my words.
 I’m also researching writing classes that I can take to improve my craft.
 There is no sense in delaying my dreams or passions any longer.